Vestas: Research and development

 In June 2011, the Vestas supercomputer Firestorm was number 53 on the TOP500-list of the world's most powerful computers calculating worldwide weather in a 3x3 km grid, and it delivers daily weather reports to the newspaper Ekstra Bladet and similar purposes.
 In 2012, Vestas donated the older 1344-core supercomputer from 2008 to Aalborg University.

 In October 2011, Vestas participated in the deployment of a floating wind turbine offshore of Portugal.
 Vestas supplied a v80 2.0 MW offshore turbine to Windplus, S.A. (a joint-venture company including Energias de Portugal, Repsol, Principle Power, A. Silva Matos, Inovcapital and Portugal Ventures).
 The system, known as the WindFloat, consists of a semi-submersible type floating foundation, a conventional catenary mooring, and the wind turbine.
 The successful deployment represents the first offshore multi-megawatt wind turbine to be installed without the use of any heavy-lift or specialized offshore construction equipment.

 In 2012, Vestas scaled back and closed some of its R&D offices in Houston, Marlborough, Louisville, China, Singapore and Denmark.

 In August 2013, Vestas started operating its 20 MW test bench for nacelles in Aarhus.

 On 5 September 2013, Chris Spruce, Vestas Senior Product Engineer, served as member of the Scientific Advisory Board (SAB) for the kite-energy-systems project ERC HIGHWIND, a project at KU Leuven dedicated to the research and development of tethered airfoils dedicated to generating energy by airborne wind energy (AWE).

 In April 2016, Vestas installed a 900 kW quadrotor test wind turbine at Risø, made from 4 recycled 225 kW V29 turbines.
 The first three months of testing confirmed theoretical models.
 Vestas has no immediate plans of commercializing the prototype.
 Test results were published in 2019, indicating lower costs.

 As of 2022, Vestas produces the second highest offshore wind turbine in the world, with a blade of 115 meters and an energy power of 15 MW.

 In September 2022, Vestas unveiled the tallest onshore tower for a wind farm.
 The 199-meter structure will allow to reach the zone of stronger and more stable winds.
 It is supposed to install a Vestas V172 generator with a rotor diameter of 172 meters and a power of 7.2 MW.
 It is planned to place the towers in Germany and Austria.

+In 2023, the company announced that the V236-15.0MW prototype had reached its rated output of 15 megawatts.
+The wind turbine is located onshore at the Østerild wind turbine test field on the north coast of Jutland.
+However, it is intended for offshore wind farms.
+Vestas claims that it has a capacity factor of over 60%.

-Vestas operates a blade recycling facility in USA.
+Vestas operates a blade recycling facility in the US.